 There’s nothing as freeing as embracing your natural hair, in all its glory.
 While there have always been women showing off their curls without fear, the natural hair trend has taken off in the last five years.
-Not only does it look amazing, it’s also healthier for your hair – no texturisers required.
+Not only does it look amazing, but it’s also healthier for your hair – no texturisers required.
 When choosing a style, there are a few things to take into account.
 Start with your curl type, the porosity of your hair (that is, how much conditioning and maintenance it needs) and whether you want to keep it short or help it grow long, and go from there.
 Whatever the length or texture, there’s a style that will bring out your inner goddess.
 Here are some gorgeous natural hairstyles for black women to inspire you as you get back to your roots.

 - 1 Short Natural Hairstyles for Black Women